Hamilton Firefighters Save Dog From Freezing Lake Water

 When crews arrived, they saw one dog in the water about 40-to-60 feet off the beach.
 Fortunately, the dog walker was able to call the other dog back to safety, said the fire department.

-Rescue teams suited up and trecked out on the ice.
+Rescue teams suited up and trekked out on the ice.
 In all of six minutes, a firefighter was able to get the dog out of the water and bring the animal to shore.

 The dog was wrapped in blankets and towels to be dried off.
 Brunet said the dog appeared cold and tired, but fine.